UTSA vs. Tulsa prediction, odds, pick for CFB Week 9

-Two struggling AAC teams face as UTSA visits Tulsa.
+UTSA continues its season in Week 9 when they take on Tulsa.
 It is time to continue our college football odds series with a UTSA-Tulsa prediction and pick.

-UTSA enters the game sitting at 3-4 on the year.
-They opened up the year playing Kennesaw State, coming away with a 28-16 win.
-Still, they would lose back-to-back games.
-They lost to Texas State and Texas by a combined 105-17.
-They would rebound to beat Houston Christian but would fall in their last game.
-UTSA had the 13-10 halftime lead against East Carolina, but ECU would score 17 straight points in the second half.
-ECU would go on to defeat UTSA 30-20.
-Since then, they have lost to Rice but defeated FAU last time out 38-24.
+In Week 9, UTSA travels to Tulsa for a pivotal matchup that could shape both teams’ seasons.
+The Roadrunners (3-4) are favored by 7.5 points, bolstered by a potent offense averaging over 25 points per game.
+Quarterback Owen McCown has been impressive, throwing for 1,650 yards and 12 touchdowns with 4 interceptions in 4 games this season.
+UTSA’s ability to exploit Tulsa’s struggling defense, which allows 272.9 passing yards per game, will be crucial for their success.

-Tulsa enters the game sitting at just 2-4 on the year.
-They opened up with a win over Northwestern State, before losing to Arkansas State and Oklahoma State.
-They would then face Louisiana Tech.
-Tulsa gave up a 17-7 lead to need to hit a field goal with 32 seconds left to tie the game.
-They would go on to win in overtime.
-Since then, they have lost in back-to-back weeks, falling to North Texas and Army.
-Last time out, they fell to Temple 20-10.
+On the other hand, Tulsa (2-5) must find a way to establish a balanced attack to keep pace.
+Their defense has struggled against explosive plays, which could be problematic against UTSA’s dynamic offense.
+The Golden Hurricane will need a strong performance from their quarterback and running backs to stay competitive.
+With both teams needing a win to regain momentum, expect a high-scoring affair as UTSA looks to capitalize on their offensive strengths while Tulsa aims to turn their season around at home.

 Here are the UTSA-Tulsa College Football odds, courtesy of FanDuel.